 The key is to make as many classroom routines as needed.
-Teach them, practice them, make them habitual and post them up on the walls as reminders.
+Teach them, practice them, make them habitual and post them on the walls as reminders.
 One of the benefits of this is that the next time a student isn’t doing what he should be, you can calmly ask him: “What should you be doing?” and point at the classroom routine board.
-There will be no excuse that they can give you because when routines in the classroom are in place, they know what they should be doing.
+There will be no excuse they can give you because when routines in the classroom are in place, they know what they should be doing.

 Create, implement and then practice, practice, practice the classroom routines.
 If you follow these guidelines, you should have a better-performing classroom before you know it.

 Classroom Management Accomplishments Are Important for Career Advancement

-Communicating your classroom management strength will be critical to writing a teacher application letter to generate the reader’s enough to read your teacher’s resume.
+Communicating your classroom management strength will be critical to writing a teacher application letter to generate the reader’s interest enough to read your teacher’s resume.
 Be prepared to discuss your success with implementing classroom routines to provide an optimal learning experience for all students in your teaching job interview.

-Do you agree that classroom and teaching routines are important for effective classroom management?
+Do you agree that classroom and teaching routines are essential for effective classroom management?
 Please leave comments below to let us know what works for you in the classroom and what doesn’t.